Advertiser Disclosure

 One way to draw new customers and keep them coming into your restaurant is to offer gift cards and loyalty programs.
 It’s a low-cost, low-hassle way to encourage repeat business and promote brand awareness.

 Some such programs may be available through your POS; others may be available via your processor.
-Still, others are available through a third party.
+Others are available through a third party.
 Read our article on gift cards for small businesses to get the low-down on how to implement a gift card program at your restaurant so that you can get in on the benefits!

 For even more information on finding the right POS for your business, read our article on how to choose a restaurant POS system.
 We know this stuff isn’t easy, so we want to give you as much pertinent information as possible!